Why your Holiday traditions as a couple are important

 I don’t get to see my extended family too often because they live far away, so….,”

 While there may be exceptions, but are these exceptions expected year after year?
-We, individual, define what’s important to us…and often at the expense of devaluing what matters to our partner.
+We, individually, define what’s important to us…and often at the expense of devaluing what matters to our partner.

 While much of my young adulthood I spent the Holidays with just my parents (which, to many may seem like nothing or no big deal), I couldn’t imagine giving up every Holiday for my spouse simply because he had bigger, more elaborate family traditions.
 Granted, to many it would seem like I’m giving up far *less* than my spouse; meaning my little mom-and-dad family tradition has less value than my husband’s big, elaborate family tradition.

 So, here’s the big point on a little thing.
-If I wanted to spend Christmas Day in the comfort of our home with just my husband – go no where and visit no one – that has value, too.
+If I wanted to spend Christmas Day in the comfort of our home with just my husband, go no where and visit no one, that has the same value as my husband’s yearly week-long family union for Christmas.

 Mutual satisfaction will require compromise

-Like I said above, unless the pressure is off and you don’t mind spending the Holidays entirely one way (sided) or totally separate, it’s still likely that one partner is doing more of the compromising over the other, or getting the short end of the stick.
+Like I said above, unless the pressure is off and you don’t mind spending the Holidays entirely one way (sided) or totally separate from each other, it’s still likely that one partner is doing more of the compromising over the other, or getting the short end of the stick.
 So let’s be more mindful of that.

 Sometimes our traditions and expectations won’t make sense